 In the State of Illinois, moving violations such as speeding, disobeying a traffic control light, disobeying a stop sign, and improper lane change stay on your driving record 4 to 5 years after the date of the conviction.
 Moving violations include the following criminal offenses:

-On the other hand, traffic tickets which lead to suspension or revocation of an individual’s driver’s license will stay on his or her driving record for at least seven years from the date of license reinstatement.
+Unlike moving violations, traffic tickets and other offenses that result in suspension or revocation of an individual’s driver’s license will stay on his or her driving record for at least seven years from the date of license reinstatement.
 DUI or DUID offenses will result in a permanent mark on your Illinois driving record.

 To prevent a traffic ticket from showing up on your public driving record, you must seek court supervision or a dismissal.
-Not only do convictions count toward the suspension of your driver’s license, but can substantially impact insurance premiums.
+Not only do convictions count toward the suspension of your driver’s license, but they can substantially impact insurance premiums.
 To avoid these long term consequences and financial burdens, it is important to contact a successful Chicago defense attorney.